 And just press Enter.
 The price information is instantly saved.

-Now lets look at the Merged Inventory item T-Shirt Red XL pricing.
-Because it is a merged item, it exists in both Local and Etsy Inventory.
+Now let's look at the Merged Inventory item T-Shirt Red XL pricing.
+Because it is a merged item, it exists in both Local and Shopify Inventory.
 This means it can have two separate prices for each item.

-If I put in a number into the Retail Price column, you will see that it will change the prices for both marketplaces.
+If I put a number into the Retail Price column, you will see that it will change the prices for both marketplaces.
 (Note: it will not recalculate the price for different currency)

-And if I choose to put in two separate prices for the merged item, I can and the Retail Price columns goes blank.
+And if I choose to put two separate prices for the merged item, the Retail Price column goes blank.

 To change the price for Bundled items, just click inside the Retail Price column, enter a new number and you're done.

-This covers changing price from inside the main Inventory table.
+This covers changing prices from inside the main Inventory table.